Updated August 31, 2021

-Regarding the square footage, Phoenix-based real estate agent Mike Mendoza has almost four decades of experience and notes that square footage is the property record issue that comes up the most often.
+Phoenix-based real estate agent Mike Mendoza has almost four decades of experience and notes that square footage is the property record issue that comes up the most often.
 “The tax records may have a certain square footage listed, and the listing agent may have a totally different square footage listed.
 So the buyer might want to know, why is that?”

 It’s usually because an owner, at some point, paid for an addition to the property but didn’t get the permits to do so, or didn’t formally report it.

-Then, go get the reports
+3. Go get the reports

 You will likely be able to find most of what you need online, unless you’re buying in a rural area where records aren’t hosted online.
-If that’s the case, go visit either the assessor or the recorder and tell them you want to look at the tax history or the deed history for the home, or that you have a vital records request for birth, marriage, divorce, or death information.
+If that’s the case, visit either the assessor or the recorder and let them know you want to look at the tax history or the deed history for the home, or that you have a vital records request for birth, marriage, divorce, or death information.

-Finally, get ready to pay
+4. Get ready to pay

-There are fees (usually small ones) for getting copies of records from city and county facilities; these will be listed online.
+There are fees (usually nominal) for getting copies of records from city and county facilities; these will be listed online.
 For example, an online search in 2020 in Los Angeles will cost you $1.50 plus a $1.75 processing fee; to receive a copy of the report, you’ll pay per page printed.
 This research isn’t going to empty your wallet and will be far from your biggest expense in your homebuying process!